fazildgr8/realsense_explorer_bot/README.md

 - [OpenCV Python](https://pypi.org/project/opencv-python/)

 ### Notes on remote Robot Control
-- The robot description and the Rviz visulaization can be brought up in a master Desktop computer running a ROS core.
+- The robot description and the Rviz visulaization can be brought up in a master Desktop computer running a ROS core(Or Vice Versa).
-- The Robot control and Localization launch should be running in the Jetson Nano with it's ROS Master URI set to the Desktop computer's IP address.
+- The Robot control and Localization launch should be running in the Jetson Nano with it's ROS Master URI set to the Desktop computer's IP address (Or Vice Versa).
 - The robot's movement can be controlled by Robot steering in RQT Gui and the 3-DOF manipulator through the Joint state publisher GUI.